tyeborg/client-server-socket-app/README.md

 *Viola!
 At this point, the Kernel module launched a kernel thread which will listen to incoming connections on the defined port of 5000.*

 5. Open a separate terminal to build the Client module
-    * Build the module using `gcc client.c -o client` on the terminal.
+    * Build the Client module using `gcc client.c -o client` on the terminal.
-    * Run the module using `./client` on the terminal.
+    * Run the Client module using `./client` on the terminal.

-*Fantastic, the Client module and the Kernel module are running together simultaneously!
+*Fantastic, the Client module and the Kernel module are running simultaneously!
 Now it is time to establish a connection between them...*

-As the Kernel module is listening to incoming connections, you (as the client) can fulfill them if and only if both modules are running on the same port.
+6. As the Kernel module is listening to incoming connections, the client [you] can fulfill them if and only if both modules are running on the same port.
 Therefore in the Client module, ensure <ins>*5000*</ins> is entered when prompted with which port to connect to.

-When a connection is received, an absolute filename is able to be read from the client.
+7. When a connection is received, enter the absolute filename that is desired to be read

 ## Additional Information